 Where to Find Geodes in Massachusetts

 Geodes are some of the most collected and sought-after specimens by rockhounds no matter where you live, and Massachusetts is no exception.
 While Massachusetts certainly isn’t known for its geodes, there are some locations where it is possible to find them.
-The best places to find geodes in Massachusetts are the quarries near East Deerfield in Franklin County.

 In general, any area in which you find agates is a good place to look for geodes since the means by which they are produced are similar.
 You’ll want to look in areas near (and downstream of) basalt exposures.
 The geodes found in Massachusetts can be very beautiful, containing crystals of amethyst, agate, or chalcedony.